YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

 =====

 The Resource Store (RS) is the Mojito substystem that manages metadata about the files in your Mojito applications.
-The Resource Store (RS) manages metadata about the files in the application.
+The RS manages metadata about the files in the application.
 Thus, it is responsible for finding and classifying code and configuration files.

 .. _intro-who: